designstem/projects/spirals/index.md

 <!-- ![](https://spiralsdesignstem.files.wordpress.com/2018/09/spiral2d-3.jpg?w=300&h=276) -->

-**Any point (x,y) of the plane belongs to a spiral shape if satisfies the following equations**
+**Any point (x,y) of the plane belongs to a spiral shape if it satisfies the following equations**

 <f-math>x = r \cdot cos(θ)</f-math><f-math>y = r \cdot sin(θ)</f-math><f-math>r = a + \frac{d}{2π} \cdot θ</f-math><f-math>θ = 0°...360°</f-math>

-Note that π is the well known PI number equal to 3.14159.
+Note that π is the well-known PI number equal to 3.14159.

-The following figure, explains the above equations in terms of the polar coordinates explained in the previous section.
+The following figure explains the above equations in terms of the polar coordinates explained in the previous section.

 <!-- ![](https://spiralsdesignstem.files.wordpress.com/2018/09/spiral2d-1.jpg?w=1024&h=671) -->

-> Based on the above equations, any flat, 2D Archimedian spiral can be drawn if the angle θ ranges from 0º to 360º, and for every single value in that range, the coordinates  x and y are calculated and the corresponding point (x,y) in plotted in the plane.
+> Based on the above equations, any flat, 2D Archimedian spiral can be drawn if the angle θ ranges from 0º to 360º, and for every single value in that range, the coordinates x and y are calculated and the corresponding point (x,y) is plotted in the plane.

 -